Skip to primary content

 Effective communication in AI adoption follows three principles: specificity, honesty, and cadence.

 Specificity means communicating concrete changes rather than abstract promises.
-"This system will draft the initial review summary for each case, reducing your prep time by approximately 40 minutes" is vastly more useful than "AI will transform our workflow."
-Specificity gives teams actionable information they can evaluate and plan around.
+"This system will draft the initial review summary, reducing prep time by 40 minutes," is more useful than "AI will transform our workflow."

-Honesty means acknowledging limitations and uncertainties.
-AI systems will make mistakes.
-Timelines will shift.
 Some use cases will not pan out.
-Organizations that communicate these realities earn credibility that survives setbacks.
-Organizations that oversell AI's capabilities set expectations that guarantee disappointment.
+Organizations communicating these realities earn credibility that survives setbacks.

 Training for the AI-Augmented Workflow

 Collaborative refinement closes the loop.
-When team members understand that their feedback directly improves the system's performance, they transition from passive users to active participants in the system's evolution.
-This shift in relationship—from consumer to collaborator—is the hallmark of an AI-native organization.
+When team members understand their feedback directly improves system performance, they transition from passive users to active participants.

 Key Takeaways